Register for Webinar on 28 September

 3.3 Happiness with Internal vs Outsourced Service Desks

-3.4 Happiness in different Countries
+3.4 Happiness in different global regions

 For HappySignals, our foundational premise is that Experience is inherently Human-Centric.
 Processes, devices, applications, and network speed are all still part of the picture.
 But ultimately, only the people who interact with the IT touchpoints can decide if their experience was bad, good, (or great!)
+This has been our approach since 2014 and our Benchmark report reflects this human-centric approach.

 Our benchmark data is collected from all HappySignals customers.
 These include large enterprises, as well as Managed Service Providers (MSP) who use the HappySignals Platform with their customers – enterprises and public sector organizations.